Huanshere/VideoLingo/README.en.md

 1. UVR5 has high memory requirements.
 16G RAM can process up to 30min, 32GB RAM can process up to 50min.
 Please be cautious with long videos.

 2. There's a very small chance of 'phrase' errors occurring in the translation step.
-If encountered, please report.
+If encountered, please report it.

 3. The dubbing function's quality is unstable.
-For best quality, please try to choose TTS speed suitable for the original video.
+For the best quality, please try to choose a TTS speed suitable for the original video.
 For example, OAITTS speed is relatively fast, while for FishTTS speed, please listen to samples before choosing.

 ## 📄 License